IML-ViT: Benchmarking Image Manipulation Localization by Vision Transformer: Related Works

-In particular, different from ViT directly embedding the patched images before encoding, both methods utilize several CNN layers to initially extract feature maps and subsequently employ Transformers for further encoding, leading to the neglect of crucial first-hand low-level information.
+\textbf{Transformer-based IML method} At present, there are three Transformer-based models in the field of IML, namely ObjectFormer~\cite{objectformer_2022} TransForensics~\cite{transforensic_2021}, and TruFor~\cite{trufor2023}.
+Though named ``Trans" or ``Former", these models are hardly in line with vanilla ViT in overall structures and design philosophies.
+In particular, different from ViT directly embedding the patched images before encoding, the first two methods utilize several CNN layers to extract feature maps initially and subsequently employ Transformers for further encoding, leading to neglecting crucial first-hand low-level information.
+On the other hand, TruFor follows SegFormer~\cite{SegFormer_2021}'s encoder, using convolution layers instead of position embedding to integrate the position information for Transformer blocks, which overlooked key global dependencies to capture differences between regions.

-Moreover, in ObjectFormer(OF)'s encoder, the ``query" inputs are learnable vectors representing object prototypes $o_i$, not image embeddings.
-As a result, it focuses on capturing dependencies between object prototypes and image tokens, whereas a standard ViT encoder solely models the dependencies between image embeddings.
-Besides, OF is pre-trained with a large tampering-oriented synthesized private dataset, while IML-ViT achieves superior performance with pre-training on the more accessible ImageNet-1k dataset and outperforms OF.
+Moreover, in ObjectFormer's encoder, the ``query" inputs are learnable vectors representing object prototypes $o_i$, not image embeddings.
+As a result, it focuses on capturing dependencies between object prototypes and image tokens, whereas a standard ViT encoder solely models the relationship between image embeddings.
+Besides, ObjectFormer is pre-trained with a large tampering-oriented synthesized private dataset, while IML-ViT achieves better performance with pre-training on the more accessible ImageNet-1k dataset.

-On the other hand, the primary distinction between TransForensics and ViT lies in how to apply Transformer blocks.
-While ViT uses these blocks sequentially, TransForensics employs them in parallel, wherein each feature map of an FCN output is decoded with a Transformer block, then fused together for the final output.
+Further, TransForensics has a different way to apply Transformer blocks.
+While ViT uses these blocks sequentially, TransForensics employs them in parallel, wherein each feature map of an FCN output is decoded with a Transformer block, and then fused for the final output.

 In short, IML-ViT can be considered the first IML method with a vanilla ViT as its backbone and could easily benefit from recently advanced algorithms related to ViT, proving that IML tasks do not require complex designs.